Lee Min-hyuk (singer, born 1993): 2019–present: MC roles and solo work

 In July, he also joined the cast of the variety show Our Neighborhood Class as the youngest member.
 The show focused on the "makeover" of neighborhoods across the country, as well as returning for the second season of Back to the Idol, which began airing in mid-August, with Eunhyuk.

 In March 2022, Minhyuk and Hyungwon returned in the sixth season of Inssa Oppa.
 For the concept of this season, these two will move freely to any desired time, such as the past, present, and future, under the concept of "what if" and perform situational plays on various themes.
 On March 15, he went to the Valentino Beauty's launch event pop-up store in Seoul.
 Minhyuk tested positive for COVID-19 on March 31.

 On August 25, he visited the Montblanc's pop-up store in Seoul, which was held under the brand's global campaign "On The Move".

 On September 6, Minhyuk will return for the second season of Vogue Ship Show on Naver Now.

-On October 14, he and Leeseo of Ive attended the premium American ice cream brand Häagen-Dazs' special exhibition "Melting Point", in collaboration with Lotte Department Store, held in Seoul.
+On October 14, he and Leeseo of Ive attended the Häagen-Dazs' special exhibition "Melting Point", in collaboration with Lotte Department Store, held in Seoul.

 On November 28, Minhyuk alongside celebrities, such as Kim Da-mi, Lee Joo-myung, and Irene Kim, attended the Fendi's special collection pop-up store, to commemorate the 25th anniversary of the baguette bag, held in Seoul.

-In February 2023, he and Hyungwon attended the home appliance brand Dyson Style Lab pop-up store's opening ceremony, held in Seoul.
+In February 2023, he and Hyungwon attended the Dyson Style Lab pop-up store's opening ceremony, held in Seoul.

 On March 20, Minhyuk decorated the cover of lifestyle and fashion magazine Singles Korea's April issue.

+Starting in May, he released his own content Let's GO!5rae through Monsta X's YouTube channel.

+In October 2024, Minhyuk held a free fan event after his military discharge.

+In March 2025, it was announced that he will be the honorary first pitcher for the 2025 KBO League, during the game of LG Twins and Hanwha Eagles, to be held at Jamsil Baseball Stadium in Seoul.

 Personal life

-Minhyuk will enlists for his mandatory military service as an active duty soldier on April 4, 2023.
+Minhyuk had expressed his love for whales, associating various images of them with himself.
+Just like whales, he aims to carry not only himself but everyone to a good place.

+Military service

+Minhyuk enlisted for his mandatory military service as part of the military band, with 5th Infantry Division at Yeoncheon army base in North Gyeonggi Province on April 4, 2023.
+On October 6 to 10, he performed at the Ground Forces Festival (also known as Army Fest), held in Gyeryong, South Chungcheong Province.
+Minhyuk is scheduled to be discharged on September 30, 2024.
+He was officially discharged on October 3, 2024.

+Artistry

+Musical style and influences

+As the sub-vocalist of Monsta X, Minhyuk had been described to possess a vocal range with "husky voice in low tones" and "smooth, beautiful voice in high tones".

+He had cited Junsu of JYJ, Kyuhyun of Super Junior, Yoseob of Highlight, and Mino of Winner as his role models.